Freiling87/CCU/CCU/Scratchpad.md

 P_StatusEffects_ExplodeBody.DisappearBody
 ####			√	GIB ME GIBS
 P_StatusEffects_ExplodeBody.GibItAShot
+##			C	Language (Overhaul)
+###			C	00 Mutator: Language System
+- NPCs have a chance to speak a foreign language
+  - If a shopkeeper or bartender speaks a second language, generate a Neon Sign in front of their business in that language (we can dream, right?)
+- NPCs have a chance to have Vocally Challenged
+  - If they do, they always have at least one foreign language
+- Some people become Friendly if you interact in a non-English language.
+Chance is higher if they don't speak English.
+- Enables Polyglot trait choice
+- Gives the Translator an actual reason to exist
+- All hired agents can act as translators
+- Every District has a set of Our Town mutators (below) that may trigger on level 2 of the district.
+###			C	00 Mutator Group: Our Town
+Shifts the population so that about 66% are speakers, and one third of those don't speak English.
+- Chinatown
+- Brighton Beach
+- Etc. with all config languages
+- Gorillian Gables Luxury Living Community (Monkese)
+- District 9 (ErSdtAdt)
+- Werewales (Werewelsh)
+- 28th St. (Lang Zonbi)
+###			C	00 Trait: Polyglot
+Trait choice locked behind Language System Mutator
+- Gain 2 languages on taking the trait
+- Gain 1 langauge every 3 levels
+###			√	00 Base Feature
+P_Agent.
+	CanUnderstandEachOther_Postfix
+###			√	Alienian
+###			√	Monkese
+###			√	Zombese
+##		C	Gib Type
+###			C	Wall types
+Include sound effect where applicable, like with glass
+###			C	Ungibbable
+New
+###			√	Ghost Gibs
+Complete
+###			√	Ice Gibs
+Complete
+###			√	Normal Gibs
+Complete
+##			T	Goals
+###				T	Level Editor List
+###				T	Scene Setters
+These are goals that will trigger one action at level load.
+####				T	Arrested
+####				T	Burned
+####				T	Dead
+####				T	Gibbed
+####				T	Knocked Out
 #		CT	Projects
 ##			CT	Legacy Name Updater
 ###				C	Iterate until failure